Know in one minute about hedge cactus

 Hedge cactus (Cereus hildmannianus; Family Cactaceae) is a slow-growing, evergreen, tree-like cactus.
 This cactus is generally found in sandy and rocky soils.
 It is famous by the name “Queen of Night” because it blooms at night.
 This cactus fruit is consumed in different forms (fresh juices and cakes) due to its good flavor and antioxidant properties (1).

 This plant is easy to care for and requires low maintenance for ornamental purposes.
-With age, these cactus form a tree-like woody structure, with branching occupying significant physical and visual space.
+With age, these cacti form a tree-like woody structure, with branching occupying significant physical and visual space.

 Hildmann’s Cereus, Giant Club Cactus, Apple Cactus, Peruvian Apple Cactus, Peruvian Tree Cactus, Peruvian Torch, Column Cactus, Queen of the Night, Kaktus hildmannia, Mandacaru, Tuna, Tunam, Urumbeva, Night-blooming Cactus, Andes Organ Pipe, Spiny Tree Cactus.